KityLinn/Linn-Kristine-Exam-2/README.md

 ## Description

 The booking site is aimed at a general audience of adults, it has a professional looking and simple design allowing for easy navigation.
+It lets the user register an account through the API, register as either a venue manager or not, then login and place fictional bookings as well as create fictional venues.